 Rottweilers can be stubborn.
 They also can get bored of repetitive tasks.
 If this happens during training (the epitome of repetition), they may decide they’re finished, whether you are or not.
 Luckily, if your dog is loyal to you, this could outweigh their stubborn side.
 Likewise, your Rottweiler may be strong-willed at times.
 They may try to act out in an attempt to assert themselves as leader of the pack, so be sure you declare yourself the alpha early on in training.

-Tips For Training Your Rottweiler
+The 3 Tips for Training Your Rottweiler

 As you can see, the positive traits of a Rottweiler when it comes to training definitely outweigh the negative.
 Now that you’re aware of the good and bad of training your pup, you’ll need some tips to get you started.